-The College has clear sanctions in respect to the use of tobacco, alcohol, or any illicit drugs.
-If a student is caught smoking tobacco or in the company of a student smoking, whilst at or in the care of the College, they can expect serious consequences.
+The Academy has clear sanctions in respect to the use of tobacco, alcohol, or any illicit drugs.
+If a student is caught smoking tobacco or in the company of a student smoking, whilst at or in the care of the Academy, they can expect serious consequences.
 Smoking is a most serious health matter.
 Repeated breaches will be considered more seriously.

-In the case of drinking alcohol, students found to have been drinking will have the matter referred to the Head of Boarding immediately.
+In the case of drinking alcohol, students found to have been drinking will have the matter referred to the Assistant Head of Boarding immediately.
 This includes bringing alcohol on to the campus, or returning to the campus under the influence of alcohol.
-Cancellation of enrolment from the Boarding House and/or the College is a possible outcome, at the discretion of the Executive Principal.
+Cancellation of enrolment from the Academy is a possible outcome, at the discretion of the Executive Principal.

-With regard to illicit drugs such as cannabis, narcotics, amphetamines, cocaine and hallucinogens, boarders who consume any illicit drug while under the care of the College, or bring the substance anywhere on campus, or are in possession of the substance, or return to the College under the influence of any such substance, will have the matter referred immediately to the Head of Boarding, and quite likely the police.
-Cancellation of enrolment from the Boarding House and/or College is a possible outcome, at the discretion of the Executive Principal.
+With regard to illicit drugs such as cannabis, narcotics, amphetamines, cocaine and hallucinogens, boarders who consume any illicit drug while under the care of the Academy, or bring the substance anywhere on campus, or are in possession of the substance, or return to the Academy under the influence of any such substance, will have the matter referred immediately to the Assistant Head of Boarding, and quite likely the police.
+Cancellation of enrolment from the Academy is a possible outcome, at the discretion of the Executive Principal.

-Students who engage in smoking, alcohol consumption, or drug use place their enrolment in the Boarding House and the College in serious jeopardy.
-The cancellation of
+Students who engage in smoking, alcohol consumption, or drug use place their enrolment in the Boarding House and the Academy in serious jeopardy.
+The cancellation of their enrolment is a distinct possibility.